-- 3.1.
-It is the policy of the University Students' Council that: - 3.1.1.
-With the consent of the President, Chair of the Board of Directors, Vice-President Governance and Finance (Secretary-Treasurer), and Speaker of Council, the Agenda and Council Operations Committee is authorized to exercise the authority of the Council and take whatever action is necessary to carry out the work of the institution for the Summer months.
+3.1.
+It is the policy of the University Students' Council that with the consent of the President, Chair of the Board of Directors, Vice-President Student Services, and Speaker of Council, the Agenda and Council Operations Committee is authorized to exercise the authority of the Council and take whatever action is necessary to carry out the work of the institution for the Summer months:

-- 3.1.2.
-The Council and the Board of Directors shall be informed of any action(s) taken in writing within one week of the Committee's approval. - 3.1.3.
-Any action taken shall only be valid until the next meeting of Council where it shall be submitted to be confirmed, rejected, or amended. - 3.1.4.
-Any action taken by the Agenda and Council Operations Committee that is not submitted to the Council at their next meeting ceases to have effect on the day of the meeting. - 3.1.5.
-The Agenda and Council Operations Committee shall not amend or suspend the Bylaws of the Corporation. - 3.1.6.
-The Agenda and Council Operations Committee shall not amend the budget or take any actions that would have substantial financial implications as defined in Bylaw #1. - 3.1.7.
-The Agenda and Council Operations Committee shall not be empowered to reconsider or take any action expressly contrary to any measures taken or directives made by Council during or after the Annual General Meeting of the previous year. - 3.1.8.
-This authority does not supersede the Summer Meeting of Council or, if necessary, the calling of a special meeting of Council and/or the Board which may be called by the appropriate procedures. - 3.1.9.
+- 1.1.1.
+The Council and the Board of Directors shall be informed of any action(s) taken in writing within one week of the Agenda and Council Operations Committee's approval. - 3.1.1.
+Any action taken shall only be valid until the next meeting of Council where it shall be submitted to be confirmed, rejected, or amended. - 3.1.2.
+Any action taken by the Agenda and Council Operations Committee that is not submitted to the Council at their next meeting ceases to have effect on the day of the meeting. - 3.1.3.
+The Agenda and Council Operations Committee shall not amend or suspend the Bylaws of the Corporation. - 3.1.4.
+The Agenda and Council Operations Committee shall not amend the budget or take any actions that would have substantial financial implications as defined in Bylaw #1. - 3.1.5.
+The Agenda and Council Operations Committee shall not be empowered to reconsider or take any action expressly contrary to any measures taken or directives made by Council during or after the Annual General Meeting of the previous year. - 3.1.6.
+This authority does not supersede the Summer Meeting(s) of Council or, if necessary, the calling of a special meeting of Council and/or the Board which may be called by the appropriate procedures. - 3.1.7.
 The Agenda and Council Operations Committee shall exercise reasonable discretion in the application of their delegated authority over the Summer months.